BoTranVan/webhooks-python-example/README.md

 Configuring the app
 -------------------

-The application is configured by passing its configuration through environment variables.
+The application is configured by passing its configuration through environment variables (i.e. it's a [12-factor app][10]).

 If you are using Honcho or Foreman (as suggested below), you can simply input those environment variables in the `.env` file.

-The following variables are used:
+The following environment variable is used:

-  + `VALIDATION_TOKEN`: This should be the validation token provided by Scalr, used to validate your endpoint.
   + `SIGNING_KEY`: This should be the signing key provided by Scalr, used to authenticate requests.